 What Is Dental Malocclusion?

 When the upper and lower teeth are not in proper alignment, the result can be damaging to your teeth, gums, jaw joints, and oral function.
 A bite analysis is performed to determine if bite misalignment or any degree of dental malocclusion is present and to understand how this may be impacting your smile and oral health.
-To complete an occlusal evaluation, our orthodontic specialists utilize state-of-the-art technology to evaluate the strength of your bite and determine how much force is exerted by each tooth.
+To complete an occlusal evaluation, our orthodontic and pediatric specialists utilize state-of-the-art technology to evaluate the strength of your or your child's bite to determine how much force is exerted by each tooth.
 A dental malocclusion assessment can identify whether you have an underbite, overbite, or crossbite, or other orthodontic concerns and how these conditions may be impacting your overall health and function.
 To learn more about bite analysis and dental malocclusion, contact Grove Dental Group and Orthodontics in Wyomissing and Reading, PA to schedule a consultation.

 "Excellent dentist.
 Had the easiest procedure completed here that I’ve had with any dentist before.
 They have effective preventative covid 19 procedures in place As well.
 I highly recommend them."- W.F. / Google / May 26, 2020